-- e) To manage the traffic and parking for the benefit of the Hurstville City Centre and surrounding localities. - f) To ensure all urban design principles are achieved. - g) To conserve the heritage significance of the Scout Hall and ensure a high level of amenity is retained.
+- (f) To ensure all urban design principles are achieved. - (g) To conserve the heritage significance of the Scout Hall and ensure a high level of amenity is retained.

-8.2.1.6 Planning Agreements
+1.6 Planning Agreements

 Development of the Precinct must occur in accordance with the Planning Agreement registered on the title of the land.